evalldor/pystematic/README.rst

         example_experiment.cli()

-And then from the terminal:
+and then from the terminal:

 .. code-block::